EMMA-500: Enhancing Massively Multilingual Adaptation of Large Language Models: Evaluation

 \subsection{Tasks, Benchmarks, and Baselines}

 \paragraph{Tasks and Benchmarks} We conduct a comprehensive evaluation to validate the usability of our processed data and data mixing for massively multilingual language adaptation.
 We perform the intrinsic evaluation of the models' performance on next-word prediction and evaluate the model's performance on downstream tasks.
 Table~\ref{tab:downstream_tasks} lists the datasets we used as downstream evaluation datasets in this work.
 For math tasks, we perform direct prompting and Chain-of-Thoughts prompting on the MGSM benchmark and evaluate the performance using both exact and flexible matches.
-For code generation tasks, we perform test-case-based execution-tested evaluations using the \texttt{pass@k} metric~\citep{chen2021codex}.
+For code generation tasks, we perform test-case-based execution-tested evaluations using the \texttt{pass@k} metric \citep{chen2021codex}.
 We benchmark for \texttt{k} values of 1,10, and 25 using a generation pool of 50 samples per problem.
+For massively multilingual benchmarks with more than 100 languages, we categorize languages into five groups---high, medium-high, medium, medium-low, and low---based on their token counts in the MaLA corpus as listed in \Cref{tab:languages} in \Cref{sec:supported_languages}.